Looyyd/loyd-blog/_posts/hello-world.md

 ## Hello World

-This is just to test if the blog works, I will be writing acutal blogs soon
+This is just to test if the blog works, I will be writing actual blogs soon.